JohanssonRein/JohanssonRein.github.io/_pages/about.md

   - /about.html
 ---

 * My name is Jiajun Zhang, you may call me Johnson.
 I am from Luoyang, China.
+Right now I am a senior student at McGill University, my major is Honors Applied Mathematics.